AxisCommunications/acap-sdk-tools/ansible-training/README.md

 3. **Create the EC2 instance**
 The instance is created.
 Different configurations can be made, like the type of image or instance.
 To be able to create it, the key pair is used.
 Also, it's attached to the security group created in the previous step.
 A tag is also added with your user.
 This is important because we only want to run the training in the instance we're going to create ourselves.
 4. **Add the instance to the inventory**
-Once you have the IP address (and DNS name) to connect to the instance, you can add it to the invetory.
+Once you have the IP address (and DNS name) to connect to the instance, you can add it to the inventory.
 This allows you to register this IP and use it in the next steps.
 In "inventory/inventory_aws_ec2.yaml" you can see which instances we are retrieving dynamically: they have to be running, in the specified region and created by you.
 5. **Write the new EC2 instance host key to "known_hosts"** Sometimes, there are problems with connecting the host.
 For Ansible to be truly automatized, the instance can be added to "known_hosts" so that there are no connection problems.
 6. **Train preparation**